Justizwache: Prison Service Extradition Unit

-Armament
+Equipment

 The general equipment includes a truncheon (and, as a special version, a tonfa baton) and a pepper spray MK-3.
 During the night service and, if necessary, the officials also carry the service pistol Glock 17.
 The assault rifle Steyr AUG A3 9 mm, the tear gas gun, the tear gas atomizer and the pepper spray OJ 400a are among the weapons that must be specifically ordered.

 In addition, the use of the electric shock gun Taser X26 in the Austrian prisons was temporarily permitted from 10 November 2004 to 20 February 2008, but after massive protests, the Minister of Justice resumed the use of the non-lethal weapon.
-In June 2009 a new Minister of Justice allowed the use of the electric shock gut under particularly strict conditions again.
+In June 2009 a new Minister of Justice allowed the use of the electric shock gun under particularly strict conditions again.

 The members of the special unit JEG are also equipped with protective shields and helmets in addition to the tonfa baton, in order to be able to take additional protection when necessary.

+Vehicles belonging to the Justizwache use the abbreviation JW on their license plates.